LED Sectional Kits

 An important note: I’m not trying to make a profit on these so I am selling these very close to cost.
 As you can imagine, there’s a fair bit of effort involved in putting them together.
 If you like your kit once you receive it, I would appreciate it if you considered giving a tax deductible donation to the Upwind Foundation.
 We’re having a bit of a contest to see who can raise the most, so please do mention my name (Kyle Harmon) if you donate.

 The kit includes the following:

-- Custom PCB with the following additional components included for connectivity and to comply with Adafruit’s Best Practices:
+- The following additional components included for connectivity and to comply with Adafruit’s Best Practices:

 - Custom 3D printed case